 A respectful workplace starts with the everyday actions that each of us take on the job.
-If you become aware of a situation like this one, which is inconsistent with Vontier's commitment to inclusion, diversity and equity and to a professional and respectful workplace, be proactive.
+If you become aware of a situation like this one, which is inconsistent with Vontier's commitment to inclusion and to a professional and respectful workplace, be proactive.